 - Shift to Scorpius to find M4 (globular cluster) and M80 (globular cluster).

-- Head back to Ophiuchus, find M62 (globular cluster).
+- Head back to Ophiuchus, find M19 (globular cluster) and then M62 (globular cluster).

 - Cross back into Scorpius and find M6, the Butterfly Cluster (open cluster), and M7, Ptolemy’s Cluster (open cluster).